johnfn/ld23/README.md

 # Ludum Dare 23

-Last time I jinxed myself by saying something here.
-(And I know that jinxes aren't a thing that actually exist, but you know how it is.)

-So all I'm saying is: This is my pre-Ludum Dare repository.

-There's some starter code here.
+This game is DONE.

+There are probably a few gnarly bugs left, and there's probably at least one way to get yourself into an unwinnable situation.
+I'm going to be ironing out any game-killing stuff and making ports soon (24h).

 ## Compiling from source on OSX:

      port install py-game

      python main.py

 ## Compiling from source on Ubuntu: